lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-4. Check to see if there is another image available from the source:
+4. A check is made to see if there is another image available from the source:

 ```cpp
       // get next frame